rynpsc/dialog/README.md

 dialog.open(element);
 ```

 The optional `element` argument is the element focus will be returned to when closing the dialog, usually this is the element that triggered opening.
-For example when manually triggering the dialog with a button, `element` should be the button that triggered the element
+For example when manually triggering the dialog with a button, `element` should be the button.

-### .close()
+#### `.close()`

 Close the dialog.